Michael R. McIsaac, MS, MS, CSCS

-Michael completed his undergraduate degree in Kinesiology in 2004 at Memorial University of Newfoundland, and his Master of Science degree in Kinesiology (concentrating in corrective exercise and orthopedic rehabilitation) through A.T.
-Still University in 2016.
-Michael is currently pursuing his second Master of Science degree in Human Nutrition (concentrating in clinical nutrition) through the University of Bridgeport.
+Michael completed his undergraduate degree in Kinesiology at Memorial University of Newfoundland in 2004, a Master of Science degree in Kinesiology (concentrating in corrective exercise and orthopaedic rehabilitation) through A.T.
+Still University in 2016, and a Master of Science degree in Human Nutrition (concentrating in clinical nutrition) through the University of Bridgeport in 2021.

 Aaron T. Russell, BKIN, CK

 Aaron completed his undergraduate degree in Kinesiology in 2016 at Memorial University of Newfoundland.
 After completing his degree, Aaron pursued and completed the Functional Movement Screen (FMS) certification through Functional Movement Systems.
-Currently, Arron is studying for the Certified Exercise Physiologist (CEP) designation through the Canadian Society for Exercise Physiology.
+Aaron also completed the Breathing Screen through Functional Movement Systems.

 Aaron’s love of sports during his youth, propelled him into pursuing deeper studies in human movement, which lead to Kinesiology.
 Such an environment allowed Aaron to gain the knowledge and tools necessary to help individuals with a variety of functional limitations and fitness goals.